codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 You can also define `entity_type` as `image` and don't enter any `entity_id`.
 In this case the image created from the build step will be annotated.

 Note that this syntax is optional.
-You can still define annotations for a build using the post operations of any step and specifically mentioning `entity_type` as `build`.
+You can still define annotations for a build/image or any other entity using the post operations of any step by mentioning explicitly the target id and type.

 ## What to read next